 So you are into thread safe code and you have begun to lock resources.
-The trap that all new programmersis to lock the whole class.
-Just as shown below:
+But the trap that all new programmers sometimes do is to lock the whole class as shown below:

 The problem with the above code, albeit trite due to the example, is that when a thread 1 calls the first method to change resource1, it will effectively block any other thread calling the opposite method to change _resource2.